Update June 2026, about NH Wildlife Legislation

 Applies to: coyote, fisher, red and gray fox, opossum, skunk, raccoon, mink, muskrat, and weasel.

-This change will help wildlife biologists gather more harvest data to better understand New Hampshire’s furbearer populations.
+This change will help wildlife biologists gather more data to better understand New Hampshire’s furbearer populations.
 It will also give the wildlife-appreciating public better insight into how many animals are being killed each season, fostering greater transparency and helping the public consider whether these killings are truly necessary or could be reduced in the future.

 2, Wanton Waste Rule: This rule prohibits killing animals for enjoyment, protecting coyotes and many others.
 This rule, Fis 313, went into effect on October 22, 2025.